lwjglgamedev/vulkanbook/bookcontents/chapter-11/chapter-11.md

 }
 ```

-We will have now two attachments, one for the the color data and one for the depth data.
+We will have now two attachments, one for the color data and one for the depth data.
 We will not have separate instances per swap chain images
 to avoid waisting too much memory, we will manage synchronization differently.
 We now need to create an Attachment (image and image view) for outputting color,
 therefore we need a `createColorAttachment` method: